MarcusCemes/image-processing-pipeline/README.md

 ## JSON Schemas

 The RIBConfig object, RIBResponse object and manifest.json file conform to [https://json-schema.org/](https://json-schema.org/)'s drafts.
-Their respective schemas are available under [$schema/](tree/master/$schema/).
+Their respective schemas are available under [$schema/](https://github.com/MarcusCemes/responsive-image-builder/tree/master/%24schema).

 ## Built With

 * [NodeJS](https://nodejs.org) - Powered by Chrome's V8 Javascript engine
 * [SHARP](https://github.com/lovell/sharp) - A beautiful and extremely powerful image manipulation library

+### Size

+This package will add ~100MB to your *node_modules* folder.
+Despite being only ~500B, the libraries used for high-quality image manipulation take up a lot of space.
+In the future, I would like to convert this tool into a C++ application, benefitting from the efficiency of binaries instead of heavy dependencies.

 ## Versioning